rpominov/fluce/README.md

 ## Fluce instance

 You start use Fluce by creating an instance of it.
-Normally you want only one instance in the browser, but might want to create an instance for each request on server-side.
+Normally you want only one instance in the browser, but may want to create an instance for each request on the server.

 ```js
 const fluce = createFluce();
 ```

-When an instance created, you can add action creators and stores to it, order in which you add them doesn't matter:
+When an instance created, you can add stores and action creators to it, order in which you add them doesn't matter:

 ```js